Operations on polyhedral products and a new topological construction of infinite families of toric manifolds: Introduction

-\begin{rem}Unless indicated otherwise, all cohomology rings throughout are considered to be with integral coefficients. \end{rem}

-The intersections of certain quadrics are known to be diffeomorphic to moment-angle manifolds, \cite{bm}, \cite{sam.santiago} and implicitly in \cite[Construction 3.1.8]{buchstaber.panov.1}.
+\begin{rem}Unless indicated otherwise, all cohomology rings throughout are taken with integral coefficients. \end{rem} The intersections of certain quadrics are known to be diffeomorphic to moment-angle manifolds, \cite{bm}, \cite{sam.santiago} and implicitly in \cite[Construction 3.1.8]{buchstaber.panov.1}.
 After a first draft of this article was written in 2008, the authors learned of the work of S.~Lopez de Medrano on the intersections of quadrics, \cite{ldm2}, \cite{ldm1}.
-Results in \cite{ldm1} depend on the consequences of a doubling of variables and a duplication of coefficients in the defining equations; this translates into an instance of our general construction.
+Results in \cite{ldm1} depend on the consequences of a doubling of variables and a duplication of coefficients in the defining equations; this translates into an instance of the general construction given here.

+The simplicial wedge construction, in the context of toric varieties, has appeared in the work of G.~Ewald \cite{ewald}.
+The ideas presented are distinguished from those of \cite{ewald} by virtue of the following. \begin{enumerate} \item Not all the manifolds $M(J)$ discussed here are non-singular toric varieties. \item The combinatorial constructions are analyzed in the context of polyhedral products, culminating in Theorem \ref{thm:general.wedge}. \item A theory is constructed for the manifolds $M(J)$ which realizes them as quotients of {\em generalized\/} moment-angle complexes and parallels the constructions developed for toric manifolds by Davis-Januszkiewicz \cite{davis.jan} and Buschstaber-Panov \cite{buchstaber.panov.2}. \end{enumerate}

+\nd Moreover, it is shown in the preprint \cite{bbcg4} that the manifolds $M(J)$ can be described directly by a generalization of Davis and Januszkiewicz's original construction.

-Following lectures by the authors on the material contained in this paper, several applications of the ideas have appeared both in the literature and in preprint form.
-These include \cite{ustinovsky1}, \cite{ustinovsky2}, \cite{erokhovets} and \cite{gt}. \skp{0.2} \nd {\bf Acknowledgments.\/} The authors are grateful to Carl Lee and Taras Panov for many interesting and helpful conversations, in particular for bringing to the authors' attention the fact that the simplicial complex $K(v_i)$, described by \eqref{const:wedge}, is dual to a simple polytope if $K$ is.
+As is mentioned in the abstract, several applications of the constructions presented here have appeared both in the literature and in preprint form. \skp{0.2} \nd {\bf Acknowledgments.\/} The authors are grateful to Carl Lee and Taras Panov for many interesting and helpful conversations, in particular for bringing to the authors' attention the fact that the simplicial complex $K(v_i)$, described by \eqref{const:wedge}, is dual to the boundary of a simple polytope if $K$ is.
 Carl Lee provided the authors with an explicit proof of this theorem before the discovery of the result in the work of Provan and Billera \cite{pb}.
 Originally, the authors had arrived at $K(v_i)$ from the point of view of the generalized moment-angle complexes which are discussed in Section \ref{sec:gmacs}.
-The authors thank Peter Landweber for his careful reading of manuscript and for his many valuable stylistic suggestions.
+The authors thank Peter Landweber for his careful reading of manuscript and for his many valuable suggestions.
+The authors are grateful to the referee for detecting various errors and for suggestions which have improved the paper.